© Ricardo Ramirez/Guiajando

-Nowadays, the area is fully integrated with the city but still holds to its own identity.
+Nowadays, Gràcia is fully integrated with the city but still holds to its own identity.
 However, the difference in urban structures is quite noticeable.
-Just walk one block into the neighborhood, and you’ll notice a sharp contrast, not only on the streets, buildings and sidewalks, but the overall atmosphere.

-Passeig de Gràcia, one of the most important avenues in Barcelona, was the former road that connected the town of Gràcia with Barcelona.
+Passeig de Gràcia, one of the most important avenues in Barcelona, was the road that connected the former town with Barcelona.

 What to see in Gràcia

-Plenty of this offer can be found at Verdi street, one of the most hectic ones.
-In Verdi street you can start off with beer and tapas, then attend a movie theater and watch a film in original version (with Spanish subtitles). have Egyptian food for dinner and enjoy Italian icecream for dessert.
+- Verdi is one of the most hectic streets.
+Here you can start off with drinks and tapas, then attend a movie theater and watch a film in original version (with Spanish subtitles)n have Egyptian food for dinner and enjoy Italian icecream for dessert.

 The neighborhood is famous in Barcelona thanks to its local holiday.
 La Feste Major de Gràcia is one of the biggest local festivities.

 Held every August, during this week long festival, the residents decorate their streets with very creative motifs.
 Thousands of visitors come everyday to enjoy the great atmosphere, good music and performances.
 Local traditions like the Castellers (human towers), also take place.

 Metro Line 3: Fontana station.
 Line 4: Joanic station